The 20/20 Experience: Singles

-"Suit & Tie", featuring rapper Jay-Z, was released as the album's lead single on January 14, 2013.
-It is a mid-tempo R&B song that "floats along" like a song from the American band The Whispers.
-The music video for "Suit & Tie" was shot on January 25, 2013, and released on February 14, 2013.
-It was directed by David Fincher, who previously directed The Social Network (2010), a film in which Timberlake starred.
-Commercially, it was a success and managed to reach top 10 positions in 15 countries.
-It reached number three on the UK Singles Chart and number three on the US Billboard Hot 100.
+"Suit & Tie", featuring rapper Jay-Z, was released as The 20/20 Experiences lead single on January 14, 2013.
+It is a mid-tempo, R&B, and soul song that, according to Melinda Newman of HitFix, "floats along" like a song from the American band The Whispers.
+The music video for "Suit & Tie" was filmed on January 25, 2013, and released on February 14 the same year.
+It was directed by David Fincher, who directed The Social Network (2010), in which Timberlake starred.
+"Suit & Tie" was a commercial success, reaching the top ten in 15 countries.
+It reached number three on both the UK singles chart and the US Billboard Hot 100.

-"Mirrors" was released as the second single from the album on February 11, 2013, following his performance at the 2013 Grammy Awards.
-The single topped in the UK and reached the top five in Denmark, Ireland, Germany, South Korea and Switzerland.
+"Mirrors" was released as the album's second single on February 11, 2013, following Timberlake's performance at the 2013 Grammy Awards.
+The single topped the UK singles chart and reached the top five in Denmark, Ireland, Germany, South Korea, and Switzerland.
 It peaked at number two on the US Billboard Hot 100.
-Internationally, the song reached the top-10 in 23 countries, making it more successful in terms of chart placings than the previous single "Suit & Tie".

 "Tunnel Vision" was released as the third and final single from the album on June 14, 2013.
 The music video was released on July 3, 2013.
+It reached number sixty-one on the UK singles chart and number eleven on the Bubbling Under Hot 100 chart.